Is it normal to be really nervous?

 Can you give me a sweet deal?

-As we’re already the best priced skydive in New Zealand so we don’t discount our jump, but check out our Combos and Deals page for some awesome savings on other elements of your skydive experience!
+As we’re already the best priced skydive in New Zealand we tend not to discount our jump, but check out our Combos & Deals page for some awesome savings on other elements of your skydive experience!